 Are you considering buying land in BC?
 Whether you’ve found a lot in or around Vancouver or Victoria, or if you’re buying up land in a more rural part of the province, if you plan on financing the purchase, there are some things you need to know about a land loan.

-Required down payment on vacant land in BC
+Buying vacant land in BC

 Let’s start with the way that the banks tend to view land loans.
 If you take out a mortgage on a home purchase, the banks realize that you have a vested interest in staying out of default, even if your finances get tight — because you don’t want to have to leave your home and have your property foreclosed.
 However, you’re not going to have that same connection to a vacant lot in most cases, so if you find your income dropping or have some other emergency expenses get in the way, you’re not going to be as averse to letting some land enter foreclosure.
 So you can expect a higher interest rate and a higher down payment requirement.
 That helps the banks justify the higher risk that is associated with lending for land without improvements.